-Snowshoeing in the pikes peak region is one of the best and most accessible ways to get out and experience the outdoors in the wintertime.
+Snowshoeing in the Pikes Peak region is one of the best and most accessible ways to get out and experience the outdoors in the wintertime.
 Many popular trails and hiking areas in the summertime are even more fun in the snow!
 Anyone from toddlers to older adults can snowshoe, and many local areas can be used for either a rolling stroll, or a heart pumping cold-weather workout.
-Make sure to ask a local shop where the best snow is as our Colorado weather changes all the time and so do snow conditions!
-Some great areas to check out by snowshoeing are: the crags, Mueller State Park, and Cheyenne Mountain Canyon.
+Make sure to ask a local shop where the best snow is as our Colorado weather changes frequently, and so do snow conditions!
+Note that many popular snowshoe trails are also popular cross-country ski trails, so try to avoid stepping in ski tracks whenever possible.
+The Trailforks app (www.trailforks.com) is a good resource for local area trails.

 Before You Get Started